Article Sharing Guide

 How to Reach the Right Audience

-You’ve worked hard to conduct research, prepare your manuscript and publish findings that improve patient care and save lives.
-Now’s the time to do everything you can to reach the widest possible audience.
+You’ve worked hard to conduct research, prepare your manuscript, and publish findings that improve patient care and save lives.
+Sharing your articles with the medical community ensures that you reach the widest possible audience.

 Over 2.5 million scientific articles and counting are published each year.